 The airlines will typically bring you your luggage when it is found; you will rarely need to return to the airport to pick it up.
 Additionally, many airlines will reimburse any unexpected expenses caused by the loss or delay (keep your receipts!).

 Before you leave the airport, get a reference number for your claim and find out how to check on your bag’s status; some airlines have an online system while others will provide you with a phone number to call for updates.

 If the airline loses your bags, make sure you get a written claim for damages.
 This may require a different form than the original “missing luggage” form.
-This can be done at the airport or by mail.
+This can be done at the airport or online.

 The maximum an airline pays on lost bags and their contents is currently limited to $3,500 per passenger on U.S. domestic flights, and a varying rate per passenger for checked baggage on international flights based on the Warsaw Convention or the Montreal Convention.
 In the United States, if you paid a checked baggage fee for your lost bag, the airline must refund your fee.
 Check your carrier’s website for specifics.

 You may need to produce receipts to prove the value of items you had in your lost luggage.
 If you have them, include copies in any documentation you send to the airline.
 (Keep in mind that you will be reimbursed for the depreciated value of your items—so the airline won’t give you the full $1,000 you paid for that suit you purchased two years ago.)
 You can purchase “excess valuation” protection from your airline if your checked baggage is worth more than these limits, but before doing so, make sure the items aren’t already covered by your homeowner’s or travel insurance policy.
 Some credit card companies and travel agencies also offer optional or automatic supplemental baggage coverage.